Indexată BDI | IDB Indexed

 Open Access: Retrieving, adapting and republishing articles may be done freely, in compliance with the Open Access Protocol: Works can be freely retrieved and adapted, provided the source is cited/quoted and that the possible changes are specified.

 Statements or opinions expressed in the manuscripts published in the Romanian Journal of Neurology reflect the views of the author(s) and not the opinions of the editors, the editorial board or the publisher; the editors, the editorial board and the publisher disclaim any responsibility or liability for such materials.
 The authors are liable for the content of the articles.

 Manuscripts are published on the understanding that they are original contributions and do not contain data that have been published elsewhere or are under consideration by another journal.
 Meeting abstracts are not considered as duplicate publications but should be disclosed in the cover letter accompanying the manuscript.

-For every submitted manuscript manuscript, whether it is an article or a letter, the authors are responsible for disclosing any financial and/or personal relationships that might bias their work.
+For every submitted manuscript, the authors are responsible for disclosing any financial and/or personal relationships that might bias their work.

 To prevent ambiguity, authors must state explicitly whether potential conflicts do or do not exist.
 Authors should do so in the manuscript on a conflict of interest notification page that follows the title page, providing additional detail, if necessary, in a cover letter that accompanies the manuscript.
 The publisher wishes to make the following clarification: the existence of a conflict of interests does not invalidate the publication of a manuscript.
 It just has to be mentioned in the conflict of interest page and/or in the intention letter.